HumanSignal/label-studio/docs/source/guide/signup.md

 ```

 !!! note
     The `--user-token` argument is optional.
 If you don't set the user token, one is automatically generated for the user.
 Use the user token for API access.
-The minimum token length is 5 characters.
+The minimum token length is five characters.

 ### Retrieve user info from the command line